-The Cuban dissident Héctor Luis Valdés Cocho, 33 years old, was arrested on November 19 in Orange County, Florida.
+The Cuban opposition figure Héctor Luis Valdés Cocho, 33 years old, was arrested on November 19 in Orange County, Florida.

-The Orange County Sheriff's Office announced on Facebook that Valdés' arrest is related to two warrants issued outside the county, specifically in the Río Indio area.
+The Orange County Sheriff's Office announced on Facebook that Valdés' arrest is linked to two outstanding warrants issued outside the county, specifically in the Río Indio area.

 According to the report, registered under reservation number 24031418, Valdés was located in Orlando and assigned to the cell identified as BRCMBFNA.

-Valdés's arrest is related to an "arrest warrant issued outside the county," with a bail amount set at $2,000.00, according to the Recently Booked arrest records portal.
+Valdés's arrest is linked to a "warrant issued outside the county," with a bail amount set at $2,000.00, according to the Recently Booked arrest records portal.

 Although the report does not clearly specify the reasons for the arrest, Orange County Mugshots on Facebook indicated that it was related to a traffic violation charge.